vlang/v/doc/docs.md

 ### Native Backend binaries

-Currently there is no debugging support for binaries created by the native backend (flag: `-b native`).
+Currently there is no debugging support for binaries, created by the native backend (flag: `-b native`).

 ### Javascript Backend

-There is currently no support for source maps for Javascript output create by the JS Backend (flag: `-b js`).
+There is currently no support for source maps for Javascript output, created by the JS Backend (flag: `-b js`).